Skip to main content

 That matters because TRC issuance is a review process subject to requirements and conditions.
 The FTA also states, in at least one FAQ context, that no amendments are possible under TRC, so pre-filing accuracy matters.

-In your internal filing note, keep the certificate-threshold line as Add current threshold after verification until you confirm current FTA wording for the exact certificate purpose.
+In your internal filing note, leave the certificate-threshold line unresolved until current FTA wording confirms the exact certificate purpose and threshold.

 Build a travel ledger for the claimed 12-month window: date, movement, supporting evidence, and whether the day is counted.
 The goal is simple: every counted day should be traceable.